TuringLang/Turing.jl/docs/src/for-developers/how_turing_samplers_work.md

 The functions mentioned above, such as `sample_init!`, `step!`, etc.,  must of course use information about the model in order to generate samples!
 In particular, these functions may need **samples from distributions** defined in the model, or to **evaluate the density of these distributions** at some values of the corresponding parameters or observations.

 For an example of the former, consider **Importance Sampling** as defined in `is.jl`.
-This implementation of importance sampling uses the model prior distribution as a proposal distribution, and therefore requires **samples from the prior distribution** of the model.
+This implementation of Importance Sampling uses the model prior distribution as a proposal distribution, and therefore requires **samples from the prior distribution** of the model.
 Another example is **Approximate Bayesian Computation**, which requires multiple **samples from the model prior and likelihood distributions** in order to generate a single sample.

 An example of the latter is the **Metropolis-Hastings** algorithm.
 At every step of sampling from a target posterior $p(\theta \mid x_{\text{obs}})$, in order to compute the acceptance ratio, you need to **evaluate the model joint density** $p(\theta_{\text{prop}}, x_{\text{obs}})$ with $\theta_{\text{prop}}$ a sample from the proposal and $x_{\text{obs}}$ the observed data.